Cruise Ship Accidents

 Most major cruise ship companies select the state law that they want to determine their legal responsibilities and an accident victim’s rights.
 Usually, a cruise line specifies the governing law in the fine print on the back of the cruise ticket.

-In some cases, a court will reject the cruise line’s choice of law, and apply United States maritime or admiralty laws or the laws of another legal jurisdiction.
+In some cases, a court will reject the cruise line’s choice of law, and apply the United States maritime or admiralty laws or the laws of another legal jurisdiction.

 When a person is injured on shore, and the cruise line was not involved, the law of the state or country where the accident happened may determine an individual’s rights.